This guide is going to cover every detail of your heli-ski trip, so you get the most out of it.

 - Never travel without a credit card or travel insurance.

 - Some other useful items are ibuprofen, sunscreen, many extra touches, and a harmonica.

 How Old do You have to be to Heli-Ski?

 All Heli-skiers and riders need to be a minimum age of 16 years.
-They also need to meet the minimum ability level just like everyone else – i.e. be confident on black (advanced) runs at a resort.
+They also need to meet the minimum ability level just like everyone else – i.e. be confident on blue (intermediate) runs at a resort.

-How Much do You Tip a Heli-Ski Guide?
+How Much Should You Tip a Heli-Ski Guide?

 Your guide is the most integral part of your Heli-skiing experience, and they work very hard to ensure that you have the trip of your life.
 A respectable gratuity is greatly appreciated and is very important to your guide’s revenue stream.
 We suggest $150.00 a day per guest for your guide.
 Please don’t forget the chefs, lodge staff and ground crew, who also make the magic happen.
 We suggest $75.00 per day, which will be shared among the lodge staff and ground crew.